jro31/jethro-codes/_articles/templates/next-js.md

 - The [`@heroicons/react`](https://www.npmjs.com/package/@heroicons/react) package is installed (see [here](https://heroicons.com/) for details).
 - The Tailwind [forms plugin](https://github.com/tailwindlabs/tailwindcss-forms) is installed.

-In addition to the 5 [standard Tailwind breakpoints](https://tailwindcss.com/docs/responsive-design), I have also added an `xs` breakpoint at 512px, and a `2xs` breakpoint at 384px.
+In addition to the 5 [standard Tailwind breakpoints](https://tailwindcss.com/docs/responsive-design), I have added an `xs` breakpoint at 512px, and a `2xs` breakpoint at 384px.

 These can be used with classes just like the standard breakpoints, for example `<div className='text-base 2xs:text-lg xs:text-xl sm:text-2xl'>`.